conan-io/conan/.github/CONTRIBUTING.md

 Conan is an Open Source MIT licensed project.

-Conan is maintained and supported by [JFrog](https://www.jfrog.com) and developed in collaboration with a great community of contributors.
+Conan is developed by the Conan maintainers and a great community of contributors.

 Dev-flow && Pull Requests